nurullah91/apixcel-task-frontend/README.md

 # APIXcel

+this project is an express.js backend project for apixcel company's job task.
+This is a basic backend project with crud operations and advance search query and login, register, forget and reset password also create product with image upload via backend.

 This is a template for creating applications using Next.js 14 (app directory) and HeroUI (v2).

 [Try it on CodeSandbox](https://githubbox.com/heroui-inc/heroui/next-app-template)